 The proposed action, widening and deepening within and adjacent to the navigation channels of New York and New Jersey Harbor, is not in the floodplain, and should not impact floodplains under the criteria listed under Executive Order 11988.
-Any dredged material should be placed either in the offshore Historic Area Remediation Site (HARS) site or appropriately permitted upland disposal sites able to handle and properly store non-HARS suitable dredged materials, should any be within the dredging footprint.
-The proposed action will not influence the chance of flooding in the local floodplain.
-No effect on local floodplains due to project implementation is expected, and impacts to floodplains, as defined in EO 11988, are dismissed from further consideration.
+Any dredged material should be placed either in the offshore HARS site or appropriately permitted upland disposal sites able to handle and properly store non-HARS suitable dredged materials, should any be within the dredging footprint.

-2.11: Cultural Resources
+2.12: Cultural Resources

-As a federal agency, the Corps has certain responsibilities for the identification, protection and preservation of cultural resources that may be located within the Area of Potential Effect associated with the proposed project.
+As a federal agency, USACE has certain responsibilities for the identification, protection and preservation of cultural resources that may be located within the Area of Potential Effect associated with the proposed project.
 Present statutes and regulations governing the identification, protection and preservation of these resources include the National Historic Preservation Act of 1966, as amended; the National Environmental Policy Act of 1969; Executive Order 11593; and the regulations implementing Section 106 of the National Historic Preservation Act of 1966 (36 Code of Federal Regulations Part 800, Protection of Historic Properties, August 2004).
 Significant cultural resources include any material remains of human activity eligible for inclusion on the National Register of Historic Places.
 This work is done in coordination with the State Historic Preservation Offices of New Jersey and New York, federally recognized Tribes, and interested parties.
-The district carried out a review of existing surveys and historical documentation to identify previously recorded historic Places and properties with the potential to be eligible for the National Register of Historic Places and areas of archaeological sensitivity within the Area of Potential Effect.
+The district carried out a review of existing surveys and historical documentation to identify previously recorded historic Places and areas of archaeological sensitivity within the Area of Potential Effect.